Nutrition Embedding Evaluation Program (NEEP)

 - ANNEX 3 – Priority Matrix

-Final Evaluation Report: “The potential effectiveness of the nutrition improvement program on infant and young child feeding and nutritional status in the Northwest and Southwest regions of Cameroon, Central Africa” — Cameroon Baptist Convention
+Cameroon Baptist Convention Health Services Final Evaluation Report: “The potential effectiveness of the nutrition improvement program on infant and young child feeding and nutritional status in the Northwest and Southwest regions of Cameroon, Central Africa”

 For more information regarding this project, please contact NEEP@path.org.

-NEEP is a four-year project, funded by the UK Department for International Development (DFID).
+NEEP was a four-year project funded by the UK Department for International Development (DFID).